OpomboMORTO/repy/README.md

 ## About

-!proot environment is slow

-!creation of the wine prefix and installations of dxvk , directX , is very slow.

 `repy` is a script to install preconfigured rootfs with [Box86](https://github.com/ptitSeb/box86), [Box64](https://github.com/ptitSeb/box64), [Wine](https://www.winehq.org/) and [DXVK](https://github.com/doitsujin/dxvk) installed.
 It allows you to run x86 and x86_64 windows programs (such as games) on Android using [Termux](https://github.com/termux/termux-app).

 `repy` is not Box64Droid neither Termux-box